mjdamgaard/UP-Web-Project/README.md

 This first of all means that the user will be able see much more nuanced ratings (and the dislikes; not just the likes).
-And when the user contributes to the various ratings, the submitted data goes to a more general community than YouTube, meaning that it can be used not just to enhance other users searches and feeds when browsing for videos *on YouTube*, but can be used to enhance searches and feeds where users are interested in all videos on the web.
+And when the user contributes to the various ratings, the submitted data goes to a more general community than YouTube, meaning that it can be used not just to enhance other users' searches and feeds when browsing for videos *on YouTube*, but can be used to enhance searches and feeds where users are interested in all videos on the web.

 A similar example could be made for any site where users can browse a collection of entities of a certain type (e.g. products, media, etc.).
-And while the users could also just browse these things at the web application of openSDB (www.opensdb.com, having a browser extension that can be used across the web will likely make it much easier for users to use the SDB, and will thus likely help attract much more user activity.
+And while the users could also just browse these things at the web application of openSDB (www.opensdb.com), having a browser extension that can be used across the web will likely make it much easier for users to use the SDB, and will thus likely help attract much more user activity.